Patient education: Long-term methods of birth control (Beyond the Basics)

-The implant protects you from pregnancy within 24 hours of insertion.
-Irregular bleeding is the most bothersome side effect.
+The implant protects you from pregnancy within seven days of insertion.
+If the implant is inserted more than five days from the start of your period, backup birth control (such as condoms) should be used for seven days Irregular bleeding is the most bothersome side effect.
 Your ability to become pregnant returns quickly after the implant is removed.

 Sterilization is a procedure that permanently prevents a person from becoming pregnant or able to have children.
 Tubal ligation and vasectomy are the two most common sterilization procedures.
 Sterilization should be considered permanent, and should only be considered after a careful discussion of all available options with a healthcare provider.
-(See "Patient information: Permanent sterilization procedures for women (Beyond the Basics)" and "Patient information: Vasectomy (Beyond the Basics)".)
+(See "Patient education: Permanent sterilization procedures for women (Beyond the Basics)" and "Patient education: Vasectomy (Beyond the Basics)".)

-Tubal ligation — Tubal ligation is a sterilization procedure for women that surgically cuts, blocks, or seals the fallopian tubes to prevent pregnancy.
-Women who have recently delivered a baby can undergo tubal ligation before going home by a having a procedure that uses a small (approximately one inch) incision near or in the belly button.
+Tubal ligation — Tubal ligation is a sterilization procedure for women that surgically cuts, blocks, seals, or removes the fallopian tubes to prevent pregnancy.
+Women who have recently delivered a baby vaginally can undergo tubal ligation before going home by a having a procedure that uses a small (approximately one inch) incision near or in the belly button.
+For women delivering their baby by cesarean section, sterilization can be performed at the time of the cesarean birth.
 A separate topic review is available.
-(See "Patient information: Permanent sterilization procedures for women (Beyond the Basics)".)
+(See "Patient education: Permanent sterilization procedures for women (Beyond the Basics)".)

 Essure — Essure is a method of sterilization that requires placement of a tiny coil mechanism into each of the fallopian tubes (picture 4).
 It does not involve incisions in the abdomen.
 It is done by approaching the tubes through the vagina and cervix.
 The procedure can be done in the office using local anesthesia, and the recovery is quick.
 Over the following three-month period, the fallopian tube tissue around the coil grows into the coil, causing blockage of the tubes in most women.

 A backup method of contraception (eg, oral contraceptive or condom) is needed until testing confirms that the fallopian tubes are completely blocked; testing is usually done three months after coil placement.